-Cell 10 is defined as the Orkney coastline.
-The concept of coastal cells, as defined in Section 2.1, is not really applicable to Orkney as there are few areas of continuous, or semi-continuous, "soft" coastline.
-Beach areas tend to be pocket beach types which, at present sea levels, tend to have little longshore continuity.
+Cell 11 is defined as the Shetland Island coastline.
+The concept of coastal cells, as defined in Section 2.1, is not really applicable to the Shetland Islands as there are no areas of continuous, or semi-continuous, "soft" coastline.
+Beach areas tend to be pocket beach types which, at present sea levels, tend to have little longshore sediment transport either within the beach units or between units.
+This section concentrates upon the beach or "soft" coast areas of this cell largely ignoring the rocky coast.